Izzyc31/github-pages-with-jekyll/_posts/2021-05-13-my-brag-sheet-post.md

 date: 2021-05-13
 ---
 - Earned a black belt in Taekwondo
-- Freshmen year setter for Volleyball team
+- Played the cello for 5 years
 - Fluent in Cantonese